-Hooks Descpription ou Defeue Chek Sent before the "main" chat UI is rendered (messages message input field).
-Can be used to modify the layout functionality of the chat widget. onBeforeChat Tip See Using the ui.onBeforeChat Hook for example usage.
-Sent before the registration form is rendered (and only enabled). onBeforeRegistration Tip See Using the ui.onBeforeChat Hook for example usage.
-Although the examples uses the onBeforeChat hook, the general algorithm for modification is the same.

-Hooks Descpription Sent before every message that gets appended to the example, messages from user, agent, system, typing, on are all included.
-This hook has a special ability of "filtering out" certain messages in the function attached to it explicitly returns false, that particular m not added to the UI.
-This is useful for passing internal or system data the chat channel.
-To ease message analysis, the hook function receive second argument: the message text. onBeforeMessage Tip For example usage, see: Using the ui.onBeforeMessage Hook to Add Desktop Modifications Using the ui.onBeforeMessage Hook for Agent- initiated Co-browse maxOfflineDuration
+Hooks Description onBeforeChat Sent before the "main" chat UI is rendered (messages area and message input field).
+Can be used to modify the layout / functionality of the chat widget. onBeforeRegistration Sent before the registration form is rendered (and only if it is enabled). onBeforeMessage Sent before every message that gets appended to the chat.
+For example, messages from user, agent, system, typing, and so on are all included.
+This hook has a special ability of "filtering out" certain messages in the chat.
+If the function attached to it explicitly returns false, that particular message is not added to the UI.
+This is useful for passing internal or system data using the the chat channel.
+To ease message analysis, the hook function receives a second argument: the message text.
+Tip For example usage, see: • Using the ui.onBeforeMessage Hook to Add Desktop Modifications maxOfflineDuration